-Adding symptoms into the pain management log is simple.
+Adding symptoms to the pain management log is simple.
 As soon as you have experienced pain, you can log the respective symptom into the CareClinic app.
-You can also mention when did the symptom start and how long it took to stop.
-Notes can be added directly, and you can connect your entries to the existent health conditions (for example, the chronic pain syndrome).
+You can also mention when did the symptom started and how long it took to stop.
+Notes can be added directly, and you can connect your entries to the existent health conditions (for example, chronic pain syndrome).

 The application allows you to record multiple symptoms and even different types of pain.
 As you will see below, the type of pain can also guide the diagnosis and help your physician identify the most adequate solutions for pain relief.